This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Root Rot

-While Ficus is humidity-tolerant, it doesn’t like standing water.
-Overwatering it or planting it in low-lying areas can cause root rot.
-Proper drainage is imperative for the plant’s health.
+While Ficus is humidity-tolerant, it dislikes standing water.
+Overwatering or planting in low-lying areas can lead to root rot.
+Adequate drainage is essential for plant health.

 Leaf Drop